 - Remove the two outer layers of leaves as these are the toughest.

-- Now lay the artichoke on it’s side again and trim off the stem as close to the bottom of the artichoke as possible.
+- Lay the artichoke on it side and using a sharp knife, cut the top 1-1 1/2″ of the artichoke off.
+Trim off the stem as close to the bottom of the artichoke as possible.
 You want to have a flat bottom so that the artichoke can sit flat in your pan and plate.
+Now using scissors trim the tops off any remaining leaves that have needles on them.

 - Repeat this with the remaining artichokes.